shravyasrivas/Experiment-6/README.md

 Step 2: Accept a character from the user.

-Step 3 Check whether the character belongs to a set of vowels using the set() function
+Step 3 Check whether the character belongs to a set of vowels using the set() function('aieouAEIOU')

 Step 4: If true, print **"Vowel"**.